Brand Finance logo

 About Brand Finance

 Brand Finance is the world’s leading brand valuation consultancy.
-Bridging the gap between marketing and finance, Brand Finance evaluates the strength of brands and quantifies their financial value to help organisations of all kinds make strategic decisions.
+Bridging the gap between marketing and finance for more than 25 years, Brand Finance evaluates the strength of brands and quantifies their financial value to help organizations of all kinds make strategic decisions.

 Headquartered in London, Brand Finance has offices in over 20 countries, offering services on all continents.
 Every year, Brand Finance conducts more than 5,000 brand valuations, supported by original market research, and publishes over 100 reports which rank brands across all sectors and countries.

-Brand Finance is a regulated accountancy firm, leading the standardisation of the brand valuation industry.
-Brand Finance was the first to be certified by independent auditors as compliant with both ISO 10668 and ISO 20671, and has received the official endorsement of the Marketing Accountability Standards Board (MASB) in the United States.
+Brand Finance is a regulated accountancy firm, leading the standardization of the brand valuation industry.
+Brand Finance was the first to be certified by independent auditors as compliant with both ISO 10668 and ISO 20671 and has received the official endorsement of the Marketing Accountability Standards Board (MASB) in the United States.

 Get in Touch